dm3-org/dm3-spec/docs/specification/message-transport/mtp-deliveryservice-api.md

 The profileExtension contains configuration information of the receiver:

-* **Minimum Nonce:** the sender's address (address linked to the ENS domain) must have a nonce higher than this value, showing that this is a used account.
+* **Minimum Nonce:** _(OPTIONAL)_ The sender's address (address linked to the ENS domain) must have a nonce higher than this value, showing that this is a used account.
-* **Minimum Balance:** the sender's address holds more than a defined minimum in Ether or another token, as specified in Minimum Token Address.
+* **Minimum Balance:** _(OPTIONAL)_ The sender's address holds more than a defined minimum in Ether or another token, as specified in Minimum Token Address.
 * **Minimum Balance Token Address:** If the balance is not defined in Ether, the address of the token contract needs to be declared.
 If Ether is used, this fields stays empty.
-* **Encryption Algorithm:** the default encryption algorithm is **x25519-chacha20-poly1305**.
-If another encryption algorithm needs to be used (e.g., because this is needed for an ecosystem which is integrated into **dm3**), this can be requested.
+* **Encryption Scheme:** _(OPTIONAL)_ The default encryption scheme is **x25519-chacha20-poly1305**.
+If another encryption scheme needs to be used (e.g., because this is needed for an ecosystem which is integrated into **dm3**), this can be requested.
 The default algorithm MUST be accepted, too.
 Otherwise, it might be impossible for a sender to deliver a message when it doesn't support the requested algorithm.
-This is a list of supported algorithms, sorted by importance.
+This is a list of supported schemes, sorted by importance.
 All listed algorithms MUST be supported by the receiver.
 The sender is free to choose but should use reveivers preferrences if supported.
-* **Supported Message Types:** the receiver MUST provide a list of all **message types** that the client he/she uses is supporting (see [message data structure](mtp-transport.md#message_data_structure)).
+* **Supported Message Types:** The receiver MUST provide a list of all **message types** that the client he/she uses is supporting (see [message data structure](mtp-transport.md#message_data_structure)).
 The message type **NEW** MUST be supported always and is set as default in case no information is delivered.
 The sender MUST NOT send unsupported messages, as the receiver will not accept those messages.